Bhawnadhaka/Blinkit_excel_DashBoard/README.md

 This dashboard transforms raw Blinkit grocery data into a **visually captivating**, **data-driven narrative**.
 It helps **retailers, analysts, and decision-makers** identify **high-performing products**, **track outlet efficiency**, and **decode customer behavior** — all within a click.

-✨ **Dive into the data, uncover the insights, and make informed decisions — faster, smarter, better!**